jneuendorf/StateMachineBox/README.md

     * also no nice warnings

 Also there are multiple themes coming the StateMachineBox.
-They can be accessed directly after having included the StateMachineBox(min.).css.
+They can be accessed directly after having included the StateMachineBox(.min).css.
 Here are the themes:

 * default